sutaC/Gwiazdy-ZSI/README.md

 > To generate docs yourself run `npm run doc`

-## Error logging
+## Logging (errors and other)

-Errors are logged to `logs.log` file in root directory of the project.
+Loggs are saved to `logs.log` file in root directory of the project.
 You can access logs directly or by using admin panel on page.
 You can also clear server logs from that panel.